chikashimiyama/Udacity_VR_Capstone/README.md

-Every musical instrument offers an interface for controlling sound, such as keyboards, strings, sliders etc. What if we can use the VR 3D space as an control surface of a FM-synthesizer?
+Every musical instrument offers an interface for controlling sound, such as keyboards, strings, sliders etc. What if we can use the VR 3D space as an control surface of an electronic instrument?

 Emotion
 -------

-Playing musical instrument is a JOYFUL experience for all of us.
-However, it requires sometime years of practice.
-However, this system allows users control sound directly with Oculus Touch.
+Playing musical instrument is a JOYFUL experience for all of us but it usually requires years of practice.